apache/datasketches-cpp/python/README.md

 ### Unit tests

 The Python unit tests are run via `tox`, with no arguments, from the project root directory -- not the python subdirectory.
-Tox creates a temporary virtual environment in which to build and run teh unit tests.
+Tox creates a temporary virtual environment in which to build and run the unit tests.
 In the event you are missing the necessary pacakge, tox may be installed with `python3 -m pip install --upgrade tox`.

 ## License